 We also ALWAYS travel with a Bug Bite Thing.
 It's the only thing that consistently removes the itch when we get bitten!
 (It's truly amazing!)

 We always consider sustainability when we travel.
 As such, we wondered about this aspect of their ships.
 We're happy to say that this company keeps it top-of-mind because they care about the environment too.
 They also surpass any emissions tests set by the state of California.

-Over the years, they have worked with diesel providers, vessel engineers, and engine architects to reduce emissions and create fewer vibrations in the water so as to not disturb the ecosystems underneath the surface.
-This also provides a better experience for guests – you don’t smell any fuel in the air and the ride is smoother.
+Over the years, they have worked with diesel providers, vessel engineers, and engine architects to reduce emissions and create fewer vibrations in the water so as not to disturb the ecosystems underneath the surface.
+This also provides a better experience for guests – you don't smell any fuel in the air and the ride is smoother.

 Amanda Bombard, VP of Marketing and Administration for Catalina Express, shared the following with us:

 “Each of the eight vessels has been re-engined to reduce nitrogen oxide emissions and updated to comply with the California Air Resources Board’s Tier II or Tier III regulations for emissions levels.

 The Catalina Express fleet has advanced over the years from Tier 0 with assistance from the Port of Los Angeles, Port of Long Beach and the Carl Moyer Emissions Funding Program.